oxidecomputer/sb2_poc/blog.md

 ## The update format

 The `receive-sb-file` ISP command uses the [SB2 format](https://github.com/NXPmicro/spsdk/tree/9caefd8b7a4183afe5d696a577b49383bac2c18d/spsdk/sbfile/sb2).
 This format includes a header followed by a series of commands which can modify the flash or start code execution.
-Confidentiality and integrity of an update is provided by encrypting the commands with a key programmed at manufacturing time, inserting a secure digest of the commands in the update header, and finally signing the header.
+Confidentiality and integrity of an update are provided by encrypting the commands with a key programmed at manufacturing time, inserting a secure digest of the commands in the update header, and finally signing the header.
 The C representation of the first part of the header looks like the following:

 ```c